 The format for the program is part-time, with all courses provided by distance-delivery.
 By remaining in their work setting while engaging in advanced education, students will develop reflective practice skills in a manner that has ongoing real-world application.
-In order to present their culminating project at the end of the program, students come to campus one time.
+Students present their culminating project at the end of the program, either on campus or virtually.

 Each student submits weekly postings critiquing professional literature and relating it to practice.
 Faculty provide individual feedback on the student's reflective analysis and application of knowledge to practice.
-Asynchronous learning allows students to complete work at any time, with assignments due once per week.
+Asynchronous learning allows students to complete work at any time.

-- Employment as an occupational therapist for a minimum of one year - Minimum required Cumulative GPA of 3.0 on a bachelor's degree or demonstrated academic ability - Interview with applicant about the program's ability to support attainment of the applicant's professional development goals and identification of any additional prerequisites that are needed

-- Writing sample to demonstrate applicants writing style and ability - Verification of identity with copy of driver's license, passport or other government-issued photo identification - Copy of current state license as an occupational therapist
+- Employment as an occupational therapist for a minimum of one year; - Application for admission to the university; - Application fee fulfilled; - All official transcripts from universities attended; - Minimum required cumulative GPA of 3.0 on a bachelor's degree or demonstrated academic ability; - Writing sample to demonstrate applicants writing style and ability; - Verification of identity with copy of driver's license, passport or other government-issued photo identification; - Copy of current state license to practice as an occupational therapist.

-Mount Mary University does not discriminate on the basis of race, color, religion, national origin, disability or age in its programs and activities.
+The department does not discriminate against any applicant because of race, color, religion, age, ethnic origin, gender, gender expression, or disability.
+Reasonable accommodations will be used for admission of students with a disability that may affect performance of technical standards and capacities in occupational therapy.
 International students must have passed the National Board for Certification in Occupational Therapy exam (NBCOT, www.nbcot.org), have the equivalent of a bachelor's degree, and must not require visa support.